HelpfulHuman/Rehance-Forms/README.md

 ### `<Toggle>`

 The `<Toggle>` component is for creating custom `boolean` switches in place of a traditional `<input type="checkbox" />` element.
 This component can be used in 2 different ways.
-Both approaches support the `disabled` prop, an `toggle` event prop (for external change effects) and requires a `name` prop to be provided.
+Both approaches support the `disabled` prop, an `onToggle` event prop (for external change effects) and requires a `name` prop to be provided.

 #### Customize With CSS